tcolgate/godinstall/README.md

  .*_2-0  - Would keep the latest revision of the most recent version and the two previous versions .*_0-2  - Would keep the last two revisions of the latest version
 ```

+If multiple pruning rules are given they are process from first to last, only the first matching rule is used.
+Different architectures are treated as different packages, a change of epoch is handled as a new version